sst/guide/_examples/how-to-use-dynamodb-in-your-serverless-app.md

 const api = new Api(stack, "Api", {
   defaults: {
     function: {
-      // Allow the API to access the table
-      permissions: [table],
-      // Pass in the table name to our API
+      // Bind the table name to our API
-      environment: {
-        tableName: table.tableName,
-      },
+      bind: [table],
     },
   },
   routes: {